Michaeljurado24/InvertibleNetworks.jl/readme_conditional.txt

 Training Conditional Network Pipeline

 1) julia train_cnn_inpainting.jl  # trains feature extractor model on the inpaiting problem.
 (Can generate conditions Y)
-2) julia train_conditional_glow.jl  # trains a cINN using the above model as a condition generator
+2) julia train_conditional_glow.jl  # trains a cINN using the above model as a condition generator.
+(This is a flag you can turn on or off!)